 There are more activities for those seeking adventures in Shihtiping.

 1. You can camp at the official campsites in Shihtiping with wooden huts provided as reinforcement shelters for tents.
 Each hut can accommodate up to two 2-men tents.
-(More details on their Camping website — Chinese only.)
+(More details on their Camping website — Mandarin only.)

 2. Go river-rafting along Xiuguluan River (秀姑巒溪).
 However, take note of dry season when the water is lesser and weak, but a slow powerless drift down the river allows more time to take in the scenic sights along the river.
 Check with the staff at your accommodation for more information before signing up.